waelkarman/bunch-linux-metalayer/README.md

 - udhcpc -i wlan0

-For cross compiling add to image feature: tools-sdk For compiling on the embedded dev: dev-pkgs
+For cross compiling add to image feature: tools-sdk <br>
+For compiling on the embedded dev: dev-pkgs